Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Sampling cost is exponentially lower bounded by entanglement cost

-From the perspective of quantum resource theory, Ref.~\cite{Piveteau2022circuit} has introduced \textit{parallel cutting} for circuit knitting to reduce sampling cost-effectively.
-Consider a circuit with $n$ multiple gates $(U_j)_{j=1}^n$, which we wish to cut them simultaneously instead of cutting each individual of them.
+From the perspective of quantum resource theory, Ref.~\cite{Piveteau2022circuit} has introduced \textit{parallel cutting} for circuit knitting to reduce sampling cost effectively.
+Consider a circuit with $n$ multiple gates $(U_j)_{j=1}^n$, which we wish to simultaneously.
 In that case, the entire cut can be observed as a single cut on the total circuit $U_{tot} = \bigotimes_{j=1}^n U_j$ via some pre-processes using local swap operations.
 We can define the effective sampling overhead per gate of cutting~\cite{Piveteau2022circuit} as,